martndj/pyfKdV/README.md

         export PYTHONPATH=".:<path to ./pyKdV>"

-    Adding this line to your startup script (.bashrc or .profile) is a way to do it.
+    Adding these export lines to your startup script (.bashrc or .profile) is a way to do it.

  4. Have fun!